johnshearing/PrivateKeyVault/README.md

   * Navigate to the **public_keys** folder and then select the file named **extractedTextFile.txt** and press the **Enter** key.
   * You should get a message saying that the public key was imported.
   *
-  * Let's check an see if the key is there.
+  * Let's check to see if the key is there.
   * Highlight the menu option which says **List public keys** and then press the **Enter** key.
   * You will see a dialog box asking which public key to show.
   * Just hit the **Backspace** key to blank out the field and then press the **Enter** key.
-  * Notice both Bob's and Alice's public key is displayed.
+  * Notice both Bob's and Alice's public keys are displayed.
 That's because we didn't specify which key to show.
   *
   * Now let's encrypt Alice's secrets for making a cake super moist and delicious.
   * If you remember, just before we pulled the plug on the Internet so as to airgap your PrivateKeyVault, we copied this very file that you are reading now onto your pi.
 It's in a folder named **readme** and the file is named readme.txt